 Four Japanese companies will invest in a new company established by compatriot Modec with an aim to provide a floating, production, storage and offloading (FPSO) unit for the Petrobras-operated Sepia field offshore Brazil.

 "MODEC, Mitsui, Mitsui O.S.K.
 Lines, Marubeni Corporation (MARUF)

-and Mitsui Engineering & Shipbuilding Co have agreed to jointly invest in a long-term charter business currently promoted by MODEC, for providing a FPSO in the Sepia Area, off the coast of Brazil," said a press release.
+& Shipbuilding Co have agreed to jointly invest in a long-term charter business currently promoted by MODEC, for providing a FPSO in the Sepia Area, off the coast of Brazil," said a press release.

 These companies have entered into related agreements for the FPSO project on January 9, 2018.
 The FPSO will be chartered for 21 years under this charter agreement which was signed on October 13, 2017.